A 10-week surf trip to South Africa is pretty much the dream, right?

-A 10 week trip to surf in South Africa is pretty much the dream right?
-It’s not all fun and games though (It is) for the majority of the group who have also signed on to do their ISA level 1 Surf Instructor course with us.
-The majority of this particular group have had very little or no surfing experience or surf lessons at all prior to coming on the trip so the idea of learning to surf whilst learning to become a Surf Instructor can seem a little daunting.
+Well, it’s not just fun and games (though mostly it is) for the majority of our group, who’ve also signed up to complete their ISA Level 1 Surf Instructor course with us.
+Many in this group had little to no previous surfing experience or lessons before arriving, so the idea of learning to surf while training to become a Surf Instructor can feel a bit daunting.

 Surfing Theory: